"We Preach Christ"

 Paul said that he and his co-laborers proclaimed Christ, "admonishing every man and teaching every man in all wisdom ..."

-I believe that a good description of the sort of understanding Paul had of wisdom can be found in his "prayer list" for the Colossian believers.
+I believe that a good description of the sort of understanding Paul had of wisdom can be found in his and his co-workers' "prayer list" for the Colossian believers.
 He told the Colossians that he rejoiced to hear about their faith in Christ and love for all the saints (1:4), and said;

 For this reason, we also, since the day we heard it, do not cease to pray for you, and to ask that you may be filled with the knowledge of His will in all wisdom and spiritual understanding ...
 (1:9).